Please check the events calendar for the most updated listing of outreach opportunities on any given week.

 - Grocery Bag Ministry

 Delivers 75 bags of groceries each month to an inner city church, where they are distributed to needy members of their congregations.
 Food is donated by Asbury First members; volunteers spend time organizing and bagging the food, and helping with the delivery.
+Read more about the Grocery Bag Ministry and its stories of impact here.

-- School 41 Tutoring and Outreach
+- School 17 Outreach

 Asbury First volunteers tutor pupils at this urban school in reading and math, and help in specialized areas such as art room.
 In addition Asbury First members help students obtain school supplies, participate in school trips, and receive other benefits they could not otherwise afford.